ELeeAstro/mini_chem/README.md

 These are the papers describing mini-chem methods so far: \
 Tsai et al. (2022) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs I.: Thermochemical Kinetics - A&A Volume 664, id.A82, 16 pp. - arXiv:2204.04201 \
 Lee et al. (2023) - A Mini-Chemical Scheme with Net Reactions for 3D GCMs II.: 3D thermochemical modelling of WASP-39b and HD 189733b - A&A Volume 672, id.A110, 13 pp. - arXiv: arXiv:2302.09525

 This repository contains the standalone version of mini-chem, containing the source code and testing modules for users to use for their own purposes.

-The src_mini_chem_seulex is the reccomended version for most purposes.
+The src_mini_chem_dvode is the recommended version for most purposes.
-The src_mini_chem_dvode, src_mini_chem_dlsode and src_mini_chem_dlsodes contain dvode, dlsode and dlsodes solver standalone variants as an alternative.
+The src_mini_chem_seulex, src_mini_chem_dlsode and src_mini_chem_dlsodes contain seulex, dlsode and dlsodes solver standalone variants as an alternative.
 These haven't been checked for threadsafe yet, so only use for non-OpenMP applications.

-Other directories are currently experimental
+Other directories are currently experimental.

-NOTE: Integration of the network may take a long time for high pressures (> 10-20 bar) and high temperatures (> 1000 K), we suggest applying a CE scheme for those deep regions, which should be at CE anyway.

 This code is in active development and aims to have continual improvements to stability and speed, please report bugs or improvements you find.